World Schizophrenia Awareness Week 2025

 I mean, I’ve been up close to someone with schizophrenia and honestly, my heart still weeps.
 I reckon my Mum is brave as all fuck for withstanding the atomic martian wildness of her own mind warping itself to fit through the eye of the needle of life.

 These are real people.
 On the ground.
 Suffering.
 Trying to be good parents.
 They are gobsmacked by confusion.
 Their personality has secret mirrors growing like gills.
 They are x-men and women, able to see through time.
-Heaven and hell are storybook wonders compared to the cheek scolding heartbreak of disappearing in plain sight from the very people who love you more than anything.
+Heaven and hell are storybook wonders compared to the cheek-scolding heartbreak of disappearing in plain sight from the people who love you more than anything.

 Anyway, big hugs and NDIS support to anyone who is experiencing hard times.